calderas/ic-ajax/README.md

   deepEqual(result, [{name: 'Samoan Literature'}]);
 });
 ```

+*Fixtures that have request types will never match requests that do not have a matching type, while fixtures that do not define a request type will match all types.
+A fixture will match from most specific to least specific.
+A fixture that matches the exact url with query string and the request type has precedence over one that matches the query string but doesn't have a request type.
+These both have precedence over a "fallback" fixture that matches the path and the type, and last is a "fallback" fixture which matches the path and has no type.*

 #### Options
 You may pass an options object as the second argument to `defineFixture`, which may have the following properties: